-Each year in conjunction with the budget, the BOCS adopts a six-year Capital Improvement Program.
+Each year in conjunction with the budget, the BOCS adopts a six year Capital Improvement Program (CIP).
 The CIP identifies those capital improvements and construction projects that should be funded over the next six-year period to maintain or enhance County assets and service delivery.
 All funding sources are identified, and the resources necessary are accounted for in the capital projects fund.
-In FY17, a joint County/Schools Capital Process team was established to increase collaboration between the County and the School Board for capital needs.
-This process continues to identify efficiencies and improve service outcomes for the community.

 The first year of the CIP is adopted as the County's capital budget.
 The primary expenditure included in the capital budget is debt service for general obligation bonds or other types of debt issued to fund specific CIP projects.
-The Debt Service/CIP section of this document provides detailed information on debt management considerations.
+The General Debt/CIP section of this document provides detailed information on debt management considerations.
 The CIP also identifies facility and program operating costs, as well as any operating revenues, associated with the capital projects.
 Funding for operating costs for an approved CIP project is included in the affected agency's budget, consistent with the projections in the CIP.